Kenshiki Labs

 • Refinery: private inference.
 Full audit plus local telemetry and chain of custody.

 • Clean Room: air-gapped, hardware-rooted.
-Full audit, local telemetry, signed attestation chain, independently verifiable.
+Full audit, local telemetry, signed attestation chain, and strong support for third-party review.

 • Is a governance pipeline that gates claims against evidence